-DIVISION 36 - DRIED FOODS
+DIVISION 10 - DRIED FOODS

-- A. All foods must be the product of August 2020 through present date. - B. All dried foods must include the following information on the label: - Name of product
+- 1. All foods must be the product of the previous year through the present date.

+- 2. All dried foods must include the following information on the label:

+- Name of product

+- Pretreatment used, if any

+- Name of additional ingredients added, if any

-Method of drying (oven, dehydrator, solar)
+- Method of drying (oven, dehydrator, solar)

+- Total drying time

+- Date dried